davidgasquez/handbook/Open Data.md

 Open protocols create open systems.
 Open code creates tools. **Open data creates open knowledge**.
 We need better tools, protocols, and mechanisms to improve the Open Data ecosystem.
 It should be easy to find, download, process, publish, and collaborate on open datasets.

 Iterative improvements over public datasets would yield large amounts of value.
 Access to data gives people the opportunity to create new business and make better decisions.
 Open Source code has made a huge impact in the world.
 Let's make Open Data do the same!
-Data brings freedom.

 ### Why now?
 We have better storage, we have simpler compute, we have more data.
 We need to go one level up in the abstraction ladder.